jchoi2305/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Visual changes (CSS) to the website, ranging from colors to font to button sizes
+* [ ] Highlighting buttons and changing color once selected to show the user which filter they have selected

 ## Video Walkthrough